JohnTerragnoli/ECE281_CE4/README.md

 		   11	   0			Y	0	N

 ```

+The purpose of this code was simple.
+To put the value 9 into the accumulator, then store the value in the accumulator at the location B0.
+Then, the program put 8 into the accumulator and stored this new value int he accumulator at the location C4.
+Then, the program stored the hex value B in the accumulator.  the contents of the accumulator were then dumped into the location CB.
+After all of this was finished, the program entered an infinte loop to end the program so that it would not crash.

 #Part B
 The full assembly code for Part B can be seen here: [Part_B](https://raw.githubusercontent.com/JohnTerragnoli/ECE281_CE4/master/Part%20B%20Code.psm)